Committable/Contracts/README.md

 ### Test

-Testing scripts with ethers.js and Waffle are located at **./test/** folder, run following commands to start
+Testing scripts with ethers.js and Waffle are located at **./test/** folder, run following commands to start testing

 ```bash
 $ npm run test